Shakira: Achievements

-Nokia stated in 2010 that there were more Shakira music downloads in the prior year than of any other Latin artist; "She Wolf" was the top download.
-In December 2010, she was ranked number five on Billboards "Online Video's Most Viral Artists of 2010" list, with 404,118,932 views.
 In November 2011, the Hollywood Chamber of Commerce honored Shakira with a star on the Hollywood Walk of Fame, in the Category of Recording.
 The announcement summarized her achievements as an artist and advocate for social causes, including her October 2011 nomination to the White House Education Commission.
 Also in November Shakira was declared, at the Latin Grammys, the Latin Recording Academy Person of the Year.
 In January 2012, she received the honor of Chevalier De L'Ordre des Arts et des Lettres from French minister of culture.
 The medal recognizes significant contributions to the arts and literature.

 In 2014, Shakira became the first musical act to perform three times at the FIFA World Cup.
 Aleiodes shakirae, a newly-described species of parasitic wasp, was named after her because it causes its host (a caterpillar) to "shake and wiggle".
 Forbes ranked Shakira on its list of the "World's 100 Most Powerful Women" at number 40 in 2012, 52 in 2013, and 58 in 2014.
 In 2015, Time recognized Shakira as one of the most influential people on social media.
 Shakira and Argentine president Cristina Fernández de Kirchner were the only Latin influencers on Times list.
 The magazine mentioned Shakira's "social capital", her having more Facebook fans than anybody else, and her "unparalleled platform" on social media, where she effectively promoted her work and philanthropy.